cpske/ISP/django/messages-framework.md

 | WARNING    | 30     | warning  | Something unusual or unexpected, but not a failure. |
 | ERROR      | 40     | error    | An error or failure occurred.      |

+## Message Severity

-By default, Django will only display messages of level 20 or higher.
+By default, Django only displays messages of level 20 or higher.

+The idea is that normally you want to show a user only messages that are useful to him/her.

-To change the threshold value, in `settings.py` write:
+To change the threshold value for messages, in `settings.py` write:
 ```python
    MESSAGE_LEVEL = 10    # show debug messages and higher
 ```